sparkysmitty/minutiae/README.md

 # minutiae
-Ruminations on the minutiae in life
+Ruminations on minutiae: "the small, precise, or trivial details of something"